OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

 When DOORS is the target system:
 - DOORS is not able to render the formatting present in the style attribute of an HTML element.
   - This can happen when formatted content is copied from external applications like MS Word, MS Excel, etc., to the source system.
-- To preserve the formatting, OpsHub Integration Manager provides a utility method, convertStyleAttributeToHTMLTags.This method can convert the rich text formatting present in the style attribute of an HTML element to HTML tags.
+- To preserve the formatting, <code class="expression">space.vars.SITENAME</code> provides a utility method, convertStyleAttributeToHTMLTags.This method can convert the rich text formatting present in the style attribute of an HTML element to HTML tags.
   - For example, consider the following advance mapping to synchronize Repro Steps field of TFS to Object Text field in DOORS:

 ```xml